Betucciny/McCluskey2.0/README.md

 # McCluskey2.0
-Mc cluskey program on python wit gui
+Mc cluskey program on python with gui